kubernetes-sigs/gateway-api/geps/gep-4768/index.md

   // For example: "http.response.status_code" or "http.request.method".
   // This is required if Type is "Reference".
   // See: https://opentelemetry.io/docs/specs/semconv/
   //
   // +optional
   AttributeRef *string `json:"attributeRef,omitempty"`
-}

-// LogField defines a structured, potentially nested, field to include in JSON access logs.
-//
-// Support: Core
-type LogField struct {
-  // Path defines the nested key path under which the field value will be stored in the JSON payload.
-  // Each element of the slice represents a nesting level.
-Any individual segment can contain dots,
-  // which are preserved verbatim at that specific level of nesting.
-  // For example, ["user.metadata", "id"] will serialize to {"user.metadata": {"id": "<value>"}}.
-  //
-  // +required
-  // +kubebuilder:validation:MinItems=1
-  Path []string `json:"path"`

-  // Type specifies where the attribute value comes from.
-  // Valid values are "Header", "Literal", or "Reference".
-  //
-  // +required
-  // +kubebuilder:validation:Enum=Header;Literal;Reference
-  Type AttributeSourceType `json:"type"`

-  // HeaderName specifies the HTTP header to extract the value from.
-  // This is required if Type is "Header".
-  //
-  // +optional
-  HeaderName *string `json:"headerName,omitempty"`

-  // LiteralValue specifies a static string value to attach.
-  // This is required if Type is "Literal".
-  //
-  // +optional
-  LiteralValue *string `json:"literalValue,omitempty"`

-  // AttributeRef refers to a standard OpenTelemetry attribute.
-  // For example: "http.response.status_code" or "http.request.method".
-  // This is required if Type is "Reference".
-  //
-  // +optional
-  AttributeRef *string `json:"attributeRef,omitempty"`